NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 Add image in sketch book
 Add image in blender

-I then tried making it in OpenSCAD.
+I then started making it in OpenSCAD.
 I changed the arm width,depth, and length to be dependant on the end effector servo's required size.
+I usd the new bounding box and size helper functions for this.

+### Functional Programming Link
+I had adapted the bounding box to just take servo data by using 2 other functions.
+This is slightly more readable but is still not very readable.
+I was getting a bit worried about using openscad because its lack of classes and propper functions were making me doubt my programs maintainablity.
+I realised that the functions were pure function which return a value without having side effects or effecting state which is used in functional programming langualges like haskell.
+Not that OpenSCAD is a functinal langage but this was an introduction to the minset.

+I had been looking into some other similar programs like python libraries and OpenCascade, Cadquery and FreeCAD scripting.